shrutivtu/musik_analysis/README.md

 pip install librosa matplotlib numpy jupyter
 ```

-### This notebook has mainly divided into two parts.
+### This notebook has been mainly divided into two parts.

 - First is where we do the mandatory objectives mentioned in the test document.
 It includes researching about the suitable library, converting audio to a format which can be read and analysed by library.
 Estimating tempo, beat positions and its visualization in different ways.
 Here are the main results in brief-
 <img width="910" alt="image" src="https://github.com/user-attachments/assets/5d13e455-5ffd-481f-8914-5cc5ab64bfdb" />